NeonStrawberry/NFT/README.md

 Support for custom fractals will come eventually.

-# About the source code
-`nft-rgb.c` must be compiled separately from `neons-fractal-tool.c`, as they are separate programs.

 # To-do list and future features
 The following features are probably going to be added eventually:
 - Outputting PNG files. (by March 25th, 2022)